VSU Planetarium presents 'Rock-A-Bye Bennu'

-The OSIRIS REx mission launched Sept.
+The OSIRIS REx mission launched on Sept.
 8, 2016, from Cape Canaveral Air Force Station.
-The spacecraft reached Bennu Dec.
+The spacecraft reached Bennu on Dec.
 3, 2018, and is scheduled to return with samples of surface dirt and pebbles in 2023.
-The mission will help scientists investigate how planets formed and how life began, as well as improve their understanding of asteroids that could impact Earth, university officials said.
+The mission will help scientists investigate how planets formed and how life began, as well as improve their understanding of asteroids that could impact Earth, the team said.

 Leake was among several thousand researchers invited last spring and summer to map proposed collection sites using detailed photographs of Bennu.
 The area she helped map — Site Osprey — was ultimately selected as the backup collection site for the OSIRIS REx mission.
 Scientists believe the collection site ultimately selected — Site Nightingale — holds the greatest amount of well-preserved, unobstructed, fine-grained material.

 Seating for each of the three presentations is limited to 47 guests.
-Free admission tickets will be distributed beginning 6 p.m.
-Thursday on a first-come, first-serve basis at the VSU Planetarium.
+Free admission tickets will be distributed beginning at 6 p.m. on a first-come, first-served basis at the VSU Planetarium.

-The VSU Observatory will be open 7-10 p.m., weather permitting, allowing guests the opportunity to view the stars and planets.
+The VSU Observatory will be open from 7 p.m. to 10 p.m., weather permitting, allowing guests the opportunity to view the stars and planets.

 Located on the third floor of Nevins Hall, the VSU Planetarium features a Digitarium Kappa digital projector, which can reproduce the night sky as seen from anywhere on Earth or from the surface of any object in the solar system, at any time in history, past or future.